 Welcome to URSA (Undergraduate Research, Scholarship, and the Arts).
 This site is a resource for undergradutes and faculty looking to participate in or implement undergraduate research.
 The sidebar at left should lead you to helpful information about research and provide opportunities for research in all areas.
 Initiatives relating to undergraduate research are described and linked below.
 If you have any questions regarding these items, please contact Kevin Ahern at firstname.lastname@example.org or 541-737-8906

-Transcript Notation Update - We have now gone through the graduation ceremony and graduation is a time when many students sign up to get Transcript Notation for their research or creative efforts.
-It is appropriate to dispel a few notions about it.
-1) You do NOT have to wait to be a senior or graduating to apply for transcript notation.
-You can do this ANYTIME during your OSU career when you complete a research or creative project under the guidance of an OSU professor.
+Transcript Notation Notes - 1) You do NOT have to wait to be a senior or graduating to apply for transcript notation.
+You can do this ANYTIME during your OSU career after you complete a research or creative project under the guidance of an OSU professor.
 The application is available at the above right.
 2) If you apply for Transcript Notation, you will not be notified you are getting it.
 Instead, it will appear on your official OSU transcript about 6 weeks after the close of the term in which you apply.
 The notification will NOT show on online or unofficial transcripts - only on official transcripts.
-3) The application at right is good through the fall term of 2013.
+3) The application at right is good through the spring term of 2014.

 Undergraduate Research Opportunities - A common misconception among students is that there is a "list" of undergraduate research opportunities.
 With rare exceptions, there is no such list, yet there are MANY opportunities for students to do undergraduate research at OSU.
 Interested?
 First, watch the video HERE, then contact Kevin Ahern at firstname.lastname@example.org to get help in getting involved with an OSU professor.